softnoesis/ShakeBug/README.md

 ## Review Popup each version wise

-The Shakebug React Native SDK shows a friendly review popup to gather helpful feedback from users.
+The Shakebug iOS SDK shows a friendly review popup to gather helpful feedback from users.
 It appears only after the app has been opened at least 3 times and waits at least 2 days between reminders — so it's thoughtful, not annoying.
 Once a user submits a review, they won’t be asked again for that app version.
 Everything is remembered automatically, and the popup closes on its own after submission to keep the experience smooth.

 **Note**: If you deselect the rating popup option from "Edit Project" screen in app.shakebug.com then rating popup will not visible.